ledat1205/road-to-msc/duyendvh/K8S/Containers - Images.md

 - **Tags:** Images are identified by a **tag**, which usually points to a specific version of the application.
 If no tag is specified, Kubernetes defaults to the `:latest` tag.

+If you don't specify a registry hostname, Kubernetes assumes that you mean the [Docker public registry](https://hub.docker.com/)
 ### 2. Image Pull Policy

 This is a critical setting that tells the Kubelet when it should try to download the image from the registry.
 The three main policies are: